 - Any previous history of underlying diseases

-You can start observing the cat and collecting information, but given that diagnosis is complex, it is better to bring your pet to the vet.
+You can start observing the cat and collecting information, but given that diagnosing is complex, it is better to bring your pet to the vet.
 The doctor will ask for a medical history as well as the daily lifestyle of the cat which you have already noted.

-After narrowing down potential causes, your veterinarian may request imaging of your cat’s chest area via x-ray or ultrasound.
+After narrowing down the potential causes, your veterinarian may request imaging of your cat’s chest area via x-ray or ultrasound.
 The images will show if the heart is enlarged or if the lungs appear normal.
 This will also show if there is fluid build-up, foreign objects, potential tumors or masses that may cause the breathing disorder.

 An electrocardiogram for the heart will determine if it is properly functioning.
 An endoscope may be used to inspect the air passages.
 If there is evidence of fluid in the chest, it will be drawn off using a needle.

 After your cat is treated at the vet, don’t expect it to be 100% better right away.
 Allow for proper recovery by giving them their medication, and reducing the activity level of the cat.